toth12/vha_auschwitz_report/README.md

 ## Chi2 significance test and strength of association

-This workflow applies chi2test of significance and odds ratio analysis between two categorical variables (CountryOfOrigin and Gender) and index terms.
-As a first step, index terms belonging to a given common category (for instance, suicide with sub terms camp-suicide, deportation-suicide, etc) are merged and replaced with the common category (i.e camp suicide is becoming suicide).
-List of index terms (ids) belonging to a given category are in data/output/filtered_nodes/node_filter_1_output.json.
-As an output, the workflow produces plots and tables with results of chi2test and odds ratio analysis for every index term and every categorical variable.
+This workflow applies chi2test of significance and odds ratio analysis between two categorical variables (CountryOfOrigin and Gender) and index terms for survivors who stayed in Birkenau between 1943 and 1945:

 Input data:

-* 'data/input/Auschwitz_segments_03112020_1.csv'
-* 'data/input/Auschwitz_segments_03112020_2.csv'
-* 'data/input/biodata.xlsx'

-Run the following code from the main project folder (use python3) to do the chi2test and odds ratio analysis for gender:
+* all_segments_only_Jewish_survivors_generic_terms_deleted_below_25_replaced_for_parent_node.csv (saved to data/input)
+* biodata_birkenau.csv (saved to data/input)

 ```
-python data_analysis/chi2test.py Gender
+python statistical_analysis/make_chi_2_test.py Gender
 ```

 Output data:

-* 'data/output/chi2test/plots/Gender'
+* data/output/statistical_analysis/chi_test_filtered_gender_with_strenght_of_assoc.csv
-* 'data/output/chi2test/plots/F.html'
+* data/output/statistical_analysis/plots/Gender
-* 'data/output/chi2test/plots/M.html'
+* data/output/statistical_analysis/plots/F.html'
-* 'data/output/chi2test/chi_test_filtered_gender_with_strenght_of_assoc.csv'
+* data/output/statistical_analysis/plots/M.html

 ```
-python data_analysis/chi2test.py CountryOfOrigin
+python statistical_analysis/make_chi_2_test.py CountryOfOrigin
 ```

 Output data:

-* 'data/output/chi2test/plots/CountryOfOrigin/'
+* data/output/statistical_analysis/chi_test_filtered_country_of_birth_with_strenght_of_assoc.csv
-* 'data/output/chi2test/plots/{CountryName}.html'
+* data/output/statistical_analysis/plots/{CountryName}.html
-* 'data/output/chi2test/chi_test_filtered_country_of_birth_with_strenght_of_assoc.csv'
+* data/output/statistical_analysis/plots/CountryOfOrigin/'

-## Markov Chain analysis of topic sequences in the data set:
+## Markov Chain analysis of the data set:

+First, partitions the segment-keyword matrix into subsets based on the metadata.
+For instance, it creates a segment keyword matrix that contains segments only by women survivors of Birkenau (the new document index is saved).
+Next, it finds all unique topic word combinations (named higher level topic in the paper), which will be the states in the first Markov State model; it creates a null count matrix with the topic combinations as rows and columns.
+After this it creates a trajectory list, i.e. list of 'higher level topics' that follow each other.
+It iterates through the reshaped segment-keyword matrix, detects the corresponding topic combination, and appends it to the trajectory list.
+Next, each pair of topic combinations is identified, and the previously created null count matrix is updated accordingly.
+Following this step, the count matrix is transformed into a transition matrix, again higher level topics as rows and columns.
+With a technique of fuzzy markov chain, the transition matrix with higher level topics is transformed into a new transiton matrix with the original topic words.
+Finally, this is used to train the final Markov State Model.
+Also calculates the stationary probabilities of different topic words.

+Input data:
+* data/output/segment_keyword_matrix/segment_keyword_matrix_100.txt
+* data/output/segment_keyword_matrix/feature_index_100.csv
+* data/output/segment_keyword_matrix/document_index_100.csv
+* data/input/biodata_birkenau.csv

+Output data:
+* data/output/markov_modelling/{metadata_field_name}/document_index.csv
+* data/output/markov_modelling/{metadata_field_name}/pyemma_model
+* data/output/markov_modelling/{metadata_field_name}/stationary_probs.csv
+* data/output/markov_modelling/{metadata_field_name}/transition_matrix.np

+This reshaped segment-keyword matrix is viewed as one complete trajectory.

 This workflow first transforms the segment data into a segment-index term matrix.
 Next it accomplishes an anchored topic modelling over the segment-index term matrix and gives a topic label to each segment.
 As a result, each interview is represented not only as a sequence of segments, but as a sequence of topics.
 As a last step, the workflow creates a transition matrix from the topic sequences (each topic is a state in the transition matrix), and trains a Markov model from the transition matrix.